 |Liquor tax stamp|

-The story began in 1867 when strong evidence emerged that the national government was being cheated out of an alleged of tax money through frauds committed by distillers, often in collusion with dishonest inspectors.
+The story began in 1867 when strong evidence emerged that the national government was being cheated out of tax money through frauds committed by distillers, often in collusion with dishonest inspectors.
 For the Commissioner of Revenue the answer was to measure liquor output by means of meters attached to stills that reputedly would aid inspectors in detecting gross misstatements of the amount of spirits manufactured.
 The Commissioner advertised for inventors to come forward with meters and asked the National Academy of Sciences to appoint a committee to review the submissions and select a winner.

 The Academy could not have appointed a more prestigious panel.
 One was Dr. Joseph Henry, shown right, a physicist who had conducted pioneering research in electromagnetism and served as the first secretary of the Smithsonian Institution.
 Another was Dr. Julius Erasmus Hilgard, shown left, president of the American Association for the Advancement of Science and a professor at Johns Hopkins University, who was an expert on measurement.
 They examined eighteen different meters and ended recommending one submitted by Isaac P. Tice.